empress/empress-blog/README.md

 ==============================================================================

 This project is designed to be a fully-functional, static site implementation of a blog system that is mostly compatible with [Ghost](https://ghost.org/) and is built on EmberJS with fully working out of the box SEO friendly output.
-It supports being hosted on Github Pages, AWS S3 or any other static site hosting solution.
+It supports being hosted on AWS S3 or any other static site hosting solution.

 This system supports the use of shallow forks of Ghost themes and currently supports